-There is also a formal way to say good morning – ‘aroon sawat’ (อรุณสวัสดิ์).
-This is hardly ever used in everyday speech, being instead reserved to things like TV or speaking in incredibly formal ceremonies.
-For the most part, you can just use ‘sawat dee don chao’ with the polite particle and you will be fine.
+There is also a formal way to say good morning in Thai is ‘aroon sawat’ (อรุณสวัสดิ์).
+This is hardly ever used in everyday speech, being instead reserved for things like TV or speaking in incredibly formal ceremonies.
+For the most part, you can just use ‘sawatdee tohn chao’ with the polite particle and you will be fine.

 If you want to wish someone a good morning, just add ‘koh hai’ (ขอให้) at the beginning of the phrase.
 As you may have guessed, ‘koh hai’ means something like ‘wish/hope you have a…’.
-So after reading this, I would say ‘koh hai sawat dee don chao’, if you are reading this in the morning, of course.
+So after reading this, I would say ‘sawatdee tohn chao, koh hai chokh dee’ (สวัสดีตอนเช้า ขอให้โชคดี), if you are reading this in the morning, of course.

 There is no direct translation for saying good day in Thai.
-However, there is an equivalent phrase that is used that is understood in a similar way and that is ‘chohk dee’ (โชคดี).
-This literally means good luck, but it can be used as a parting phrase throughout the day.
+You could, of course, use good morning in Thai if it is still before midday and so on, but that can be difficult to remember.
+What if you don’t have a watch on you?
+Thankfully, there is an equivalent phrase that is used that is understood in a similar way as a good day.
+That would be ‘chohk dee’ (โชคดี), which literally means good luck, but it can be used as a parting phrase throughout the whole day.

-To say good evening, you can use the phrase ‘sawat dee tohn yen’ (สวัสดีตอนเย็น).
-As you may have noticed, some of phrase reference the vocabulary used to tell time, specifically the words that denote the timeframes for morning, afternoon and evening.
+To say good evening, you can use the phrase ‘sawatdee tohn yen’ (สวัสดีตอนเย็น).
+As you may have noticed, some of the phrases reference the vocabulary used to tell time, specifically the words that denote the timeframes for the morning, afternoon, and evening.

 Wishing Someone Good Night In Thai